Skip to main content

 This fact alone indicates that fiberglass batts do not belong in areas of the home that face excessive moisture.
 Basements and crawl spaces often receive fiberglass insulation despite the vapor transfer in these areas.

-Exterior Walls Need Premium Insulating Performance.
+Exterior Walls Often Need Premium Insulating Performance.

 1. Thermal envelope